Stencyl/stencylpedia/chapter-d/native-extensions.md

 To recap, an iOS extension effectively consists of 3 parts.

 * Haxe source that fetches **function pointers** to native code and calls them.
-* **ExternalInterface.cpp** provides those native calls and acts as the “glue” between Haxe and Objective-C.
+* **ExternalInterface.cpp** provides those native calls and acts as the "glue" between Haxe and Objective-C.
 * Objective-C (headers and .mm implementations) act as the implementation.

 This is summarized in the following diagram.

 ![stencyl-levels-of-abstraction](http://static.stencyl.com/pedia2/chapter-d/LevelsOfAbstraction.png)

-Now, we’ll look at Android.
+Now, we'll look at Android.
 Thankfully, the story is quite similar.

 ## How to Create an Extension (Android)